moldis-group/home/index.md

 - cheminformatics
 - machine learning model development
 - phenomenological models of condensed matter

-We are interested in several other topics.
+We are also interested in several other topics.
 Here are the pre-requisites to apply for these positions.
-If you need further information, please contact [ramakrishnan@tifrh.res.in](ramakrishnan@tifrh.res.in).

 1. Junior research fellows (JRFs): M.Sc. in Chemistry/Physics or B.Tech in a suitable discipline.
 A valid CSIR/GATE score.
 2. Integrated-Ph.D. / Ph.D. students: Chemistry/Physics students enrolled in TIFRH graduate school.
 3. Postdoctoral fellows: Ph.D. in Chemistry/Physics or a suitable discipline.

+If you need further information, please contact [ramakrishnan@tifrh.res.in](ramakrishnan@tifrh.res.in).

 ### Project MolDis
 MolDis, our big data analytics platform for MOLecular DIScovery is now open for public access.
 Please click the logo below for more details.